http://www.fpnotebook.com/

 - Stop Unfractionated Heparin 4-6 hours before anticipated delivery

-- Regional anesthesia (Epidural and intrathecal anesthesia)
+- Regional Anesthesia (Epidural and intrathecal Anesthesia)

-- Avoid regional anesthesia within 24 hours of last LMWH when twice daily dosing
+- Avoid Regional Anesthesia within 24 hours of last LMWH when twice daily dosing

-- Avoid regional anesthesia within 12 hours of last LMWH when daily dosing (prophylaxis)
+- Avoid Regional Anesthesia within 12 hours of last LMWH when daily dosing (prophylaxis)

-- Prevention: DVT Prophylaxis
+XI.
+Prevention: DVT Prophylaxis (and other Anticoagulation indications)

 - Indications